UNLOCK FREE TRAINING

 As such, all selling homeowners in Virginia complete a Residential Property Disclosures Acknowledgement Form.
 So, if you're wholesaling and using a double close or wholetailing strategy, you must complete this form.

-Sellers must also provide buyers with a Residential Property Disclosure Statement as provided by the Virginia Residential Property Disclosure Act: Title 55.1, Chapter 7 of the Code of Virginia.
+Sellers must also provide buyers with a Residential Property Disclosure Statement, covered in the Virginia Residential Property Disclosure Act: Title 55.1, Chapter 7 of the Code of Virginia.

 Sellers may also need to complete one or more of these forms:

-If you're not sure whether you need to include these forms as part of the transaction, it might be best to check with an experienced real estate attorney.
+If you're not sure whether you need to include these forms in the transaction, it might be best to consult an experienced real estate attorney.

 If you're a wholesaler who wants to make some improvements to a property you plan to buy and sell, it's worth reviewing laws governing contractors in Virginia.
 A good place to start is the Contractor Licensure Consumer Information Sheet.